denoland/deno/docs/testing/documentation.md

 # Documentation tests

-Deno supports checking your documentation examples as tests.
+Deno supports type-checking your documentation examples.

 This makes sure that examples within your documentation are up to date and working.

 The basic idea is this: